dhlab-basel/JDNConvertibleCalendar/README.md

 ## Focus

-The focus of this project is to provide a design or architecture that makes it easy to convert between calendar formats.
+The focus of this project is to provide a design or architecture that makes it easy to convert between calendars.
 It is, however, not primarily a library for astronomical algorithms.
 For now, we put the these methods in the module `JDNConvertibleConversionModule`.
 We would like to make this an separate module which could be used with `JDNConvertibleCalendar` (see <https://github.com/dhlab-basel/JDNConvertibleCalendar/issues/1>).

 ## Design

-`JDNConvertibleCalendar` is an abstract class that can be implemented for various calendar formats, provided that those can be converted from and to a Julian Day.
+`JDNConvertibleCalendar` is an abstract class that can be implemented for various calendars, provided that those can be converted from and to a Julian Day.

 The abstract base class offers a generic way to convert from and to any of its subclasses.
 Also calculations based on JDN are already implemented in the base class (shifting of a given period to the future or the past).